PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 As seen in the template slide, there are three types of bullet styles for you to modify - *Unvisited*, *Highlighted* and *Visited*, which correspond to the style of *Unvisited*, *Highlighted* and *Visited* sections in the actual agenda in your presentation.

-You can also add items to or remove items from the template slide.
+You can also add items to or remove items from the template slide or even change the theme of the template slide.
 These changes will be synchronized to the agenda throughout the presentation.

 In the following example, we change the header and bullet points of the template slide.